YuchenZhu/BayesianOptimizationForceField/README.md

 - Solvation free energy of single ion (thermodynamic integration)
 - Size of first hydration shell (ion and oxygen distance)
 - Diffusivity
-- Solubility (via contact ion pairs)
+- Solubility limit (via contact ion pairs)

 The contributions of this project are:
 - Train a Bayesian optimization model with normalized data, applied the same model for different ionic properties and ion species.